lojmann/ESP8266-2-TFT/README.md

 ESP8266-2-TFT
 =============

-ESP8266 output debug messages to TFT display.
+Output debug messages from ESP8266 to TFT display on Arduino!

 For original TFT code / licensing please refer to https://github.com/adafruit/TFTLCD-Library